MohammadRezaGholamizadeh/NetCalendar/README.md

 | -------- | ------- | ------------------------- |
 | `months` | `Int32` | ** **Required.**                      |

+With This Method We Can Add Months To Current Date In Jalali Format.

 * IsLeapYear()

+ This MEthod Tell Us That A Year Be Leap Or Not.

 * IsLeapMonth()

+ This MEthod Tell Us That A Month Be Leap Or Not.

 * IsLeapDay()

+ This MEthod Tell Us That A Day Be Leap Or Not.

 ## Type : GregorianCalendarSet